dapr/dapr-shared/tutorial/README.md

-# Dapr Ambient with KinD
+# Dapr Shared with KinD
-This tutorial provides step-by-step instructions for installing Dapr Ambient and configuring a set of applications to work with it.
+This tutorial provides step-by-step instructions for installing Dapr Shared and configuring a set of applications to work with it.

 ## Prerequisites and Installation

 Before proceeding, please make sure that you have the necessary tools installed on your system.
-We will create a local KinD cluster to install Dapr, some applications, and an instance of Dapr Ambient.
+We will create a local KinD cluster to install Dapr, some applications, and an instance of Dapr Shared.

 To get started, make sure you have the following CLIs installed: